richytong/functionalthreading/README.md

 See [Functional Programming HOWTO](https://docs.python.org/3/howto/functional.html).

 ## Locking
-This module intentionally does not include any locking mechanism, for example [Lock](https://docs.python.org/3/library/threading.html#threading.Lock).
+This module intentionally does not include any thread-locking mechanism, for example [Lock](https://docs.python.org/3/library/threading.html#threading.Lock).
 It is the responsibility of the programmer using this module to ensure that updates to shared state are atomic.

 ## Atomicity
 Atomicity is the property of an update (transaction) that implies indivisible and irreducible.
 An atomic update to state is an indivisible and irreducible update to state.
 State could mean a log file, cache, database table, game engine physics state, operating system process tables, file system metadata, etc.